Eric-M-Thomas/QlikSenseScripts/README.md

 Nothing is deleted by running this script only renamed.
 If you would like to revert back prior to running the script, just swap the Data connections back.

 Additional considerations:
-In multi-node environment where the central node does not perform reloads, the certificate generated will have to be moved to the corresponding folders on the other nodes: By Default, [ProgramData]\Qlik\Sense\Engine\Certificates\<Central Node Name> (keep the folder name the same)
+In multi-node environments where the central node does not perform reloads, the certificate generated will have to be moved to the corresponding folders on the other nodes: By Default, [ProgramData]\Qlik\Sense\Engine\Certificates\<Central Node Name> (keep the folder name the same)